-SEP and NPE suits.
+SEP and FRAND disputes mainly for NPEs.
 Litigation related to electronics, mechanics and pharmaceuticals.

 The boutique is banking on its independence and close cooperation with European litigation firms, though these are being wooed by many German competitors.
-A positive is that the partnership has been constantly growing in the past years, with the partners working on complex instructions in teams more regularly than other boutiques.
-This allows them to handle a number of major proceedings, especially involving SEPs, at once.
+A positive is that the partnership has been constantly growing over the past few years, with the partners working on complex instructions in teams more regularly than other boutiques.
+This allows them to successfully handle a number of major proceedings at once, especially involving SEPs and FRAND issues.
 With regard to pan-European patent disputes, Wildanger will have to consolidate its partnerships in European litigation to make a joint bid for cross-border cases in competition with the international teams of Bird & Bird or Hoyng ROKH Monegier.
 But the Wildanger partners will not give up their independence so quickly.

 9 partners, 4 associates